 Berry size, however, is only one part of the equation yield per plant is just as important.
 Unfortunately, yields obtained in the 2001-2002 trial were only a third to a half of what is being obtained in other parts of the country under favorable growing conditions.

 While plastic-mulched raised beds reduce the risk associated with flooding, they do not protect against freezing temperatures, strong winds and hail.
 Fruit and foliage exposed to rainfall are susceptible to disease, which, if not treated, can further reduce yield and quality.

-At the Noble Foundation, hoop houses have been demonstrated effective in protecting many high-value crops from weather extremes, thereby improving yield and quality.
+At the Noble Research Institute, hoop houses have been demonstrated effective in protecting many high-value crops from weather extremes, thereby improving yield and quality.
 Hoop houses also have a proven track record of accelerating plant growth, thereby decreasing the time to mature a crop.

 On Oct.
 1, three rows of transplants (produced from tip cuttings obtained from Canada) were set into each of four beds.
 Rows were spaced 12 inches apart with individual plants in each row spaced 16 inches apart.
 Each variety (treatment) was replicated four times with each of the four beds serving as a replication.
 Each treatment contained 80 plants, 20 per replication.
 The hoop house remained fully vented October through February to limit the amount of premature fruiting.
 Beginning March 1, the vents were adjusted as needed to maintain a target daytime temperature of 80 degrees F.